COVID-19 : Federal Government Assistance

 Carl and Maria have two children, aged 7 and 9.

-They had been recipients of the Social Assistance Program for a year and a half.
+They had been receiving social assistance benefits for a year and a half.

 By each finding a job, they increased their annual disposable income.